dogacgorgulu/DSA210-Course-Project/README.md

 # DSA210-Course-Project

-# Important Note Regarding Project Proposa
+# Important Note Regarding Project Proposal

 I currently have two project ideas for this term project, with a preference for "Hearthstone (Arena) Analysis".
 However, I will make my final decision after receiving feedback.
 I prefer "Hearthstone (Arena) Analysis" since the dataset seems unique, and the other topic seems boring.